JeremyAnsel/xwa_hooks/xwa_hook_main_no_dinput/zip/readme.txt

 Each hook is implemented in a separate dll.
 The name of the dll must begin with "hook_" or "Hook_".

 When the game's exe ends, statistics about the hooks are written to OutputDebugString.
+See the "dinput.cfg" file or the "dinput" section of "hooks.ini".

 *** Credits ***